-- The belt should not be twisted or turned. - The lap belt must be positioned low on the hips (not pressing against the abdomen).
+- The belt should not be twisted or turned. - The lap section of the belt must be positioned low on the hips (not pressing against the abdomen). - Make sure that the shoulder belt is rolled up into its retractor and that the shoulder and lap belts are taut.

-Make sure that the shoulder belt is rolled up into its retractor and that the shoulder and lap belts are taut.
-The seat belts are equipped with tensioners that reduce slack in the seat belts.
-These tensioners are triggered in situations where the airbags deploy.
+Unbuckling the seat belt